iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Function is Locally Lipschitz.md

 \end{aligned}
 $$

-Convex function is locally Lipschitz.
+Convex function is locally Lipschitz inside of a compact subset of the interior of its domain.